jupiterjs/javascriptmvc-site/public/tutorials/getstarted/documenting.md

 Documentation is a critical step in creating maintainable code.
 It's often burdensome on developers and becomes neglected.
-JavaScriptMVC's integrates [DocumentJS] to make it hard not to document your code.
+DoneJS's integrates [DocumentJS] to make it hard not to document your code.

 ## Generating Documentation